-In the year under review, there was a rise in expenditure on account of strengthening of R&D Department and Business development.
 The Company continued its focus on lean operations and cost optimization through several measures.
-The Company was further taking cost control measures in order to mitigate loss of production due to the shortage of semi-conductor chips and covid impact.
+The Company was further taking cost control measures in order to mitigate loss of production due to the shortage of semi-conductor chips and increase in commodity prices.

-The details of the financial performance of the company are appearing in the Balance Sheet, Profit & Loss Account and other financial statements forming part of this Annual report.
+The details of the financial performance of the company appear in the Balance Sheet, Profit & Loss Account and other financial statements forming part of this Annual report.
 For financial highlights please refer heading 'FINANCIAL RESULTS' of Board's Report.